 The saying “Best things come in small packages” can be rightly used for dumplings.
-Though these mouth-watering items come in a variety of sizes and shapes, dumplings are a universal snack that come with a wide array of fillings, shapes and sizes.
-While many of us are only aware of the steamed and fried versions, there is a lot more varieties you can experiment with if you love tasting cuisines from around the world.
+Though these mouth-watering items come in a variety of sizes and shapes, dumplings are a universal snack that comes with a wide array of fillings, shapes, and sizes.
+While many of us are only aware of the steamed and fried versions, there are a lot more varieties you can experiment with if you love tasting cuisines from around the world.
 In this blog, we discuss the different versions of dumplings prevalent around the world.

-A Tibetan recipe, momos contain different types of fillings starting from vegetables, chicken to pureed tomatoes and paneer.
+In a Tibetan recipe, momos contain different types of fillings starting from vegetables, and chicken to pureed tomatoes and paneer.
 The sides of the momos are intricately folded which gives them a different look.
 The red hot chutney which is served with the momos sets it apart from the different types of dumplings found around the world.

 Chinese Dumplings (Jiaozi)

 The north Chinese resemble ancient Chinese currency which is the reason why they are considered lucky food.
 Though Chinese dumplings are considered a traditional Chinese New Year food, many people prepare these dumplings on special occasions.

 A Turkish delight, these dumplings are prevalent throughout Central Asia.
 Also known as Manti, these dumplings generally have different toppings ranging from spiced tomato sauce to chili oil or Middle Eastern spices such as pepper.

 A versatile dumpling, Gnocchi is generally served as a first-course meal.
 The dumpling is made of semolina, wheat flour, and potato cut into small pieces.
 The rich globs of the gnocchi are cooked like pasta.
 The dumplings can also be dressed up with pesto, ricotta cheese, and a dollop of butter.

 Rolled Rice Noodles